 Animal-assisted therapy is being used in a wide variety of settings to help people with acute and chronic illnesses.
-This is based on the many physiological and psychological benefits documented in patients during interactions with animals.
-These include lowered blood pressure and heart rate, increased beta-endorphin levels, decreased stress levels, reduced feelings of anger, hostility, tension and anxiety, improved social functioning, and increased feelings of empowerment, trust, patience and self-esteem.
+This is based on the many physical and psychological benefits seen in patients when they interact with animals.
+These include lowered blood pressure and heart rate, increased beta-endorphin levels (a hormone produced by the brain and nervous system that reduces pain), decreased stress levels, reduced feelings of anger, hostility, tension and anxiety, improved social functioning, and increased feelings of empowerment, trust, patience and self-esteem.
 Animal therapy is looked upon as both a learning and healing experience.

-Delta Society is a leading international resource for the human-animal bond and its relationship to improving human health.
-Their web site provides information on animal-assisted therapy, a wide variety of articles on the health benefits for different groups of people, and training information.
+Pet Partners is a leading international resource for the human-animal bond and its relationship to improving human health.
+Their web site provides information on animal-assisted therapy, a wide variety of articles on the health benefits for different groups of people, volunteer opportunities and training information.

 Therapet Animal Assisted Therapy Foundation (therapet.com)